 App Objects define how data is structured and stored within AirData.
 They are entirely customizable and can contain any number of properties of any Data Type.

 The Identity Object is a special type of App Object that comes pre-defined in every app.
-It is important because it defines the structure of data pertaining to the Actor, the customer going through the application Journey.
+It is important because it defines the structure of data pertaining to the Actor, the customer going through a Session.
 The

 actor variable is a type of Identity, and it is crucial that the

 actor variable have access to structure of the Identity Object.

 In the vast majority of use cases, no data will actually be stored under the Identity Object.
 The presence of the Identity Object is important because it structures data pertaining to the Actor, which is saved and accessed during the relatively short-term length of a Session.
 It is not often used for long-term data storage the way most App Objects are – although, depending on use-case, it can be.

 For more on the Identity Object, see Identity Object.

 New App Objects can be added by clicking the '+' button on the upper right corner of the Tree, next to the App Objects section.